Don Nolander: Post-Football life

 After four strong years playing for the Dons from 1946 to 1949, Nolander retired from professional football.
 He did not find further opportunities after the AAFC merged with the NFL in 1950.
 Nolander returned to Minnesota, where he lived for the rest of his life.
 He worked various jobs outside of football, including as a salesman.

 Personal life and death

 In 1945, Nolander married Patricia Sharpe.
 He had a daughter and three sons.
 Nolander died on April 24, 1999, at the age of 77, in Bonita Springs, Florida.
 His funeral was held on April 28.

 Nolander's legacy and significance

 Nolander was a key contributor that helped the Los Angeles Dons achieve success in 1940s.

 As a two-time First-Team All-AAFC selection, Nolander was recognized one of the standout players of the AAFC years.
-He helped pave the way for the league's wide-open, pass-heavy style of play.
+He contributed to the league's wide-open, pass-heavy style of play.